-Some of the new referrals get passed up to your sponsor, yep everyone has a sponsor, anyone Smell MLM?
+Some of the new referrals get passed up to your sponsor, yep everyone has a sponsor.

 Your 2nd, 4th, 6th referrals get passed up, then every 5th referral.

-However, it is a fair statement to say that Empower Network is an aggressive affiliate membership program where everyone has the task of driving traffic through to Dave Woods offers.
+However, it is a fair statement to say that Empower Network is a very aggressive affiliate membership program where everyone has the task of driving traffic through to Dave Woods offers.

 Any readers that don’t buy are continually marketed to in an attempt to increase the chances of you making a sale or referral.

 Is this a great and ethical way to work from home?
-Put simply…it’s DEFINITELY not – on so many levels.
+Definitely not.
+And on so many levels.